 Gregory C. Berk

 The 1st employee of the Fire Department was hired on October 18, 1976 when Gregory C. Berk was appointed to the position of Administrative Assistant to the Village Manager for Fire Services.
 On May 1, 1978, Gregory C. Berk was appointed by Mayor Bert Reed, Jr. as the 1st full time Fire Chief for the Village of Flossmoor.
 In February 2003 Chief Greg Berk retired as the Fire Chief of the Flossmoor Fire Department.
+In April of 2020, Chief Berk came out of retirement to again proudly serve the Village of Flossmoor as Interim Fire Chief for a period of one year.

 In October of 1978 Dan Hornback was hired as the 2nd full-time employee of the Fire Department.
 Dan held the rank of Assistant Fire Chief.
 On May 5, 2003 Dan Hornback was officially named as the Fire Chief of the Flossmoor Fire Department.
 In May of 2009 Chief Dan Hornback retired as Fire Chief of the Flossmoor Fire Department.
 In October of 2009 former Flossmoor Fire Department Training Administrator Chris Sewell was hired as the Fire Chief to replace Chief Hornback.